 How do assistants ensure their emails are read?

-Here are 10 quick and easy tips:
+Here are ten quick and easy tips:

 - Make sure you put something in the subject heading, never leave this blank.
 The words you write into the subject heading should be relevant to the email.
-If the email is urgent make sure this is stated in the subject heading.
+If the email is urgent make sure it is stated in the subject heading.

 - Tell the reader what you want them to do.
 Be polite but also be firm – ask the question or relate the action required in a clear tone.
-Ask them if they have understood the request and if they need anything further from you to fulfill the demand.
+Ask them if they have understood the request and if they need anything further from you to fulfil the demand.

 - If the email is for their information only ensure you add FYI to the email subject heading.
 This means the recipient doesn’t have to rush to read the email and also will trust when you do have urgent emails as you know what the difference means!
 If the FYI is urgent perhaps a phone call would be better.

-- If you are sending an email to colleagues that you are friendly with smiley faces and other emoticons are fine if you don’t know the person very well or is outside of the office do not add smiley faces… ever!
+- If you are sending an email to colleagues that you are friendly with smiley faces and other emoticons are fine if you don’t know the person very well or are outside of the office do not add smiley faces… ever!
 Impose the rule of professional and concise language on your emails at all times.

 - If the email is to a person you’ve never met before and they don’t know who you are a quick one line of introduction is worthwhile.
 For example, ‘My name is XXX I am XXX’s Executive Assistant, I am contacting you today for …’

 - Don’t send junk mail or irrelevant emails.
-If you have a bit of a reputation for sending unimportant emails then don’t expect your important emails to be read at all.
+If you have a bit of a reputation for sending unimportant emails, then don’t expect your important emails to be read at all.